xrrocha/word-scrambler/README.md

 ```

 Interestingly, ranges have their own `random()` extension function that can
 be invoked without providing a randomizer.
 That's why our Kotlin
-implementation doesn't have  a `Random` instance like the Java one does.
+implementation doesn't have  a `Random` instance while the Java one does.

 Note how we exploit the `also` extension function to simplify swapping.
-It may look "overly idiomatic," but it nicely accommodates some showing
+It may look "too idiomatic" to some, but it nicely accommodates some Kotlin
-off... 😏
+showing off... 😏

 ### Boolean Lambda Expressions